C-D-Lewis/blog.chrislewis.me.uk/posts/2022-10-22-Meet-Norren-The-Tame-Discord-Bot.md

 instructing Norren to leave or rejoin the user's voice channel, or leave immediately after playing a sound, which can lead to some quite comedic moments when timing is good.

+<video
+  src="assets/media/2022/10/norren-scum.mp4"
+  controls="controls"
+  width="50%">

+The usual way of using audio is to ask Norren to join with <code>/join</code>
+and leave when we're done with him with <code>/leave</code>.
+It's nice to be able to quickly react with the soundboard sounds before the timing is lost, though usually that doesn't stop me...
+Plus the lack of constant join/leave sound effects from Discord doesn't confuse us with when real people join or leave, saving some awkward moments as well.

+## Conclusion

+Another lengthy post, but I felt it was important to show a lot of the relevant code, especially in places where I solved some of the pain points of building the bot - things like abstracting away complexity and allowing modular scaling of the app and working with multiple servers.
+Keen-eyed readers will have already spotted the link to the source code, so feel free to copy, tweak, or just learn how to do this yourself - it's a lot of fun!